mestachs/blog/posts/2022-11-21-postgres-command-line.md

 If you want to go further check the [crunchydata article](https://www.crunchydata.com/blog/tentative-smarter-query-optimization-in-postgres-starts-with-pg_stat_statements)

-## ok that's nice but do you have like top ?
+## Ok that's nice but do you have a tool like top ?

 Tired of running, refreshing your psql prompt to hunt the bad sql ?
-No problem there's a top like tool called [pg_activity](https://github.com/dalibo/pg_activity) He will refresh regularly, allow to cancel or kill selected backend connections.
+No problem there's a top like tool called [pg_activity](https://github.com/dalibo/pg_activity) (note that it plays well with rds)
+He will refresh regularly, allow to cancel or kill selected backend connections.

 At the top of the screen you will get a sense of the load on the db then bellow you get a list of the running queries.

 ![pgtop]https://camo.githubusercontent.com/bff0aaefca67fc68d4b3655403a5a70d730990080062e736acae84107feb7aeb/68747470733a2f2f7261772e6769746875622e636f6d2f64616c69626f2f70675f61637469766974792f6d61737465722f646f63732f696d67732f73637265656e73686f742e706e67

+A mysql user ?
+Check [mytop](https://github.com/jzawodn/mytop)